Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Data

 The spatial position of the stars (i.e., $l$ and $b$) was not used directly in the training sample to avoid introducing spatial bias.
 However, some positions can be inferred through the combination of $\pi$ and $A_V$.
 To prevent spatial bias, we used augmentation, i.e., the process of making the training catalog larger through artificially modifying it to reduce various biases.
 Augmentation is also beneficial to improve performance beyond 1 kpc, where the training sample is highly incomplete, as few PMS stars at those distances are found in the \citetalias{kounkel2020} catalog due to the sensitivity limits.
-To augment the sample, we modified the photometry of the real stars (both the clustered and random catalogs) to simulate the effects of them being found at different distances (up to 5 kpc) and with different $A_V$ (up to 10 mag), both of which were randomly generated, and random errors in flux drawn from a normal distribution were added to all passbands.
+To augment the sample, we first modified the photometry of the real stars (both the clustered and random catalogs) to simulate the effects of them being found at different distances (up to 5 kpc) and with different $A_V$ (up to 10 mag), both of which were randomly generated.
+Both of the effects of distance and extinction combined often exceeded the typical magnitude at which a source could be reliably detected with Gaia, especially for the low mass stars.
+Then to complete the process, random errors in flux were drawn from a normal distribution and were added to all passbands.
 The extinction coefficients for different passbands were taken from the web interface of the PARSEC isochrones \citep{marigo2017} as they cover a wide range of stellar masses and ages, with various passbands applied to the photometry.
 Each real star was drawn multiple times, with this multiplier treated as a hyperparameter in the model for each subset (Section \ref{sec:classifier}).
-These `synthetic' stars were passed along to the classifier alongside with the photometry of the real stars to improve generalization.
+These `synthetic' stars were then passed on to the classifier alongside the photometry of the real stars to improve generalization.